dell/csi-baremetal/docs/proposals/extender-readiness-check.md

 Problems:
 - a way to force Kube-Scheduler restart in Patcher is not clear

-- need to create separate API for each extender pod (a lot of additional Kubernetes API calls)
+### Manual patching

+**For discussion**

+Possible solutions:
+1. Create clear guidelines for users, how they can add CSI extender without patching.
+    - move CM stetting to yaml or other config-file
+    - fix Openshift patching disabling
+2. Implement "smart" way for Operator to patch kube-scheduler
+    - update configs if it exists already (CM for Openshift, policy file for RKE/vanilla)
+    - clear only patched fields on shutdown

 ## Rationale
 ### Alternative approach
-First step - implement CSI CR status field (ready/unready), which is updated in Operator.
+Implement CSI CR status field (ready/unready), which is updated in Operator.
-Readiness check - kube-scheduler restarted after patching process.

-Kube-scheduler restart time - `pod.Status.ContainerStatuses[0].State.Running.StartedAt`

 Patching time:
 - For Openshift - Operator checks ConfigMap creation timestamp.